JNRMAT002/CSC3022F_Cpp_Assignment1/README.md

 **@cat data/example.txt | ./bin/myWC** ---> **@cat data/newTextFile.txt | ./bin/myWC**

 Run the **make clean** command to clean the bin directory of any object files and executable files.

+## myWC.h and myWC.cpp
+These files are the header file containing the function definitions and the implementation file containing the function implementations respectively.
+The processing done in **myWC.cpp** includes checking if a character is a valid character or not, processing character count and word count in the textfile, and retrieving the index of the container holding variables of type charInfo for the mastery work.